 - NFI built Subaru of America a 526,050 square-foot parts distribution facility and 17,000 square-foot office and training facility in Florence Township which was completed and fully operational in June 2013, adding 126 jobs.
-In addition, NFI built a 504,000 square-feet facility where Subaru occupies 189,000 square-feet, Okidata 252,000 square-foot and Nestle 63,000 square-foot. - Burlington Stores (formerly Burlington County Coat Factory) built a 522,000 square-foot warehouse and a 218,000 square-foot international corporate headquarters in Florence Township, adding more than 800 hundred jobs.
+NFI built a 504,000 square-foot addition of which Subaru occupies 189,000 square-feet, Okidata 252,000 square-feet and Nestle 63,000 square-feet. - Burlington Stores (formerly Burlington County Coat Factory) built a 522,000 square-foot warehouse and a 218,000 square-foot international corporate headquarters in Florence Township, adding more than 800 hundred jobs.
 In addition, Burlington Stores is leasing two adjacent build-to-suit warehouses in Haines Industrial Park, 677,000 square-feet in Burlington Township and 200,000 square-feet in Florence Township.
-They also built a 731,000 square-feet truck staging area in Edgewater Park Township that added 700 employees.
-Burlington Stores has a total of 2,338 employees in the County. - Express Scripts consolidated all of their New Jersey facilities and built a 240,000 square-foot distribution center in Florence Township with more than 700 jobs created. - Destination Maternity built a 406,000 square-foot warehouse and moved to an 81,000 square-foot office building in the County, adding more than 675 new jobs. - W.W.
-Grainger, a leading supplier of maintenance, repair and operating products, built a 1.3 million square-feet distribution center on 96 acres of land in Bordentown Township, which added approximately 400 warehouse operations jobs. - Rancocas Industrial Park built a 682,000 square-foot warehouse/distribution center in Westampton Township, with more than 100 jobs created. - Amazon is building a 614,000 square-feet fulfillment center in Florence Township, which will generate approximately 500 jobs.
-Amazon is also building a 577,000 square-foot distribution center adjacent to their fulfillment center. - Burlington Industrial Park, in Burlington Township, is building three of four warehouses with 1,582,000 square-foot which will add approximately 400 jobs. - ARI/Acacia Cabinetworks renovated and existing building in Crossroads Industrial Park, Burling Township to create a \$1.4 million project that includes 63 additional jobs. - The Brickwall Tavern and Restaurant in Burlington City completed a \$1.4 million project that renovated the old Endeavor Firehouse and added 63 jobs.
+They also built a 731,000 square-feet truck staging area in Edgewater Park Township that employs more than 1,000 workers.
+Burlington Stores has a total of 2,565 employees in the County. - Express Scripts consolidated all of its New Jersey facilities and built a 240,000 square-foot distribution center in Florence Township with more than 700 jobs created. - Destination Maternity built a 406,000 square-foot warehouse and moved to an 81,000 square-foot office building in the County, adding more than 675 new jobs. - W.W.
+Grainger, a leading supplier of maintenance, repair and operating products, built a 1.3 million square-feet distribution center on 96 acres of land in Bordentown Township, which added approximately 400 warehouse operations jobs. - Rancocas Industrial Park built a 682,000 square-foot warehouse/distribution center in Westampton Township, with more than 100 jobs created. - Amazon built a 614,000 square-foot fulfillment center in Florence Township, which is generating approximately 500 jobs.
+Adjacent to Amazon is the recently completed 577,000 square-foot 1st Florence Logistics Center. - Burlington Industrial Park in Burlington Township is a four-warehouse complex with a total of 1,582,000 square-feet that added approximately 400 jobs. - ARI/Acacia Cabinetworks renovated and existing building in Crossroads Industrial Park, Burlington Township to create a \$1.4 million project that includes 63 additional jobs. - The Brickwall Tavern and Restaurant in Burlington City completed a \$1.4 million project that renovated the old Endeavor Firehouse and added 63 jobs.

-• The View at Marlton is an 80,000 square-feet, \$30 million retail center that is currently under construction.
+• The View at Marlton in Evesham Township is an 83,000 square-foot, \$30 million retail center.

 There are also numerous new housing projects including Rivergate at Bordentown, a 159 luxury rental apartment complex, which recently opened as part of Phase I of a \$300 million, 98-acre redevelopment project along the Delaware River waterfront in Bordentown Township known as Bordentown Waterfront Community.
 The Bordentown Waterfront Community involves the transformation of a former ship salvage yard into a transit village with up to 674 apartments and townhouses, stores, restaurants, a public park, pier and a new River Line train station.
 Parker's Mill in Mt.
-Holly has completed Phase 1 of their project that includes 60 townhouses, and 228 apartments.
+Holly has completed Phase 1 of their project that includes 60 townhouses and 228 apartments.